polyglotted/app-launcher/README.markdown

 Executing `mvn package` will create your final assembled package that you can unzip in a target environment.

 Once unzipped, change to the main directory and you can call _"bin/appservice start"_ to start your web application.
 You can also use _"bin/appservice check"_ to check if the application is running and _"bin/appservice stop"_ to stop your web application.

+Please find a sample usage of this launcher at <https://github.com/polyglotted/graphonomy>

 Additional VM and System Configuration
 --------------------------------------